SivaramNalliboyana/TicTacToe-App-with-Kivy/README.md

 ## Features

 * 2 Players can play TicTacToe with X and O
-* When a Player wins he will shown a dialog with a congrats message
+* When a Player wins he will be shown a dialog with a congrats message
 * When it is Tie, you will be shown a dialog with TIE message
 * After players finish playing, they can restart the game